adrianmkofficial/Cordova-Ready-iBeacon/README.md

 ```

 ## Stop scanning
-You can stop scanning whenever you want using the stopScan() method :
+You can stop scanning whenever you want using the stopScan() method.
+This method is called automatically when the app is sent in background.
 ```javascript
 ibeacon.stopScan();
 ````